cardstack/boxel/README.md

 ### Matrix Server
 The boxel platform leverages a Matrix server called Synapse in order to support identity, workflow, and chat behaviors.
 This project uses a dockerized Matrix server.
 We have multiple matrix server configurations (currently one for development that uses a persistent DB, and one for testing that uses an in-memory DB).
 You can find and configure these matrix servers at `packages/matrix/docker/synapse/*`.

-To start the matrix server, from `packages/matrix`, execute:
+This server is automatically started as part of the `pnpm start:all` script, but if you wish to control it separately, from `packages/matrix`, execute:
 ```
 pnpm start:synapse
 ```
 The local Matrix server will be running at `http://localhost:8008`.

 To stop the matrix server, from `packages/matrix`, execute:
 ```